 I am also passionate about bridging the gap between scientists and the community through STEM outreach, teaching, and mentoring.
 Engagement with students and communicating research with the public are key for the advancement of science.
 I lead and participate in many initiatives to build these connections.

-PhD Candidate, Biological Sciences
+PhD, Biological Sciences

 NIH Ruth L. Kirschstein Predoctoral Fellow

 Vanderbilt University, Nashville, TN

 B. S. in Chemistry, 2014

 Connect With Me: